PERSONAL DETAILS (STEP 1)

 Dr Erna O’Connor is Assistant Professor of Social Work, Director of Postgraduate Teaching and Learning and Practice Education Coordinator at the School of Social Work and Social Policy, Trinity College, Dublin.
 She is a CORU registered social worker.
 Prior to joining the university Erna worked as a social worker in drug treatment and HIV services and a senior social worker in hospital-based social work specialising in age-related healthcare and emergency department social work practice.
 Her teaching and research interests include relationship-based social work, reflective practice, bereavement and trauma and practice teaching and learning.

-1. Workshop Title: "Hidden loss in Parent Carers: Enhancing Social Workers' Knowledge and Skills through an Online Experiential Workshop
+1. "Hidden loss in Parent Carers: Enhancing Social Workers' Knowledge and Skills through an Online Experiential Workshop”

-2. Workshop Title: Carers’ perspectives on supporting the decision-making of adults with intellectual disabilities in the current Irish context
+2. Carers’ perspectives on supporting the decision-making of adults with intellectual disabilities in the current Irish context

 Dr Laura Coffey is a Lecturer/Assistant Professor in the Department of Psychology, Maynooth University and a member of the University’s Assisting Living and Learning (ALL) Institute.
 Her research focuses on exploring the views and experiences of people living with long-term illness and/or disability, as well as those who care for them, and finding ways to promote their autonomy, wellbeing and inclusion.
 A graduate of University College Dublin (BA Psychology), the National University of Ireland, Galway (MPsychSc Health Psychology), and Dublin City University (PhD), her research has received funding from a range of sources including the Irish Research Council, Irish Cancer Society and Health Research Board.